ishanUNC/Internship_Work/README.md

 # Internship_Work
-Code Snippets and descriptions of previous internships
+Code Snippets and descriptions of work done at previous internships at RTI International and Bayer Crop Science.